mechatroner/vscode_rainbow_csv/README.md

 You can align columns in CSV files by clicking "Align" statusline button or use _Align_ command
 To shrink the table, i.e. remove leading and trailing whitespaces, click "Shrink" statusline button or use _Shrink_ command

+### Settings
+You can customize Rainbow CSV at the extension settings section of VSCode settings.
+There you can find the list of available options and their description.

 ### Commands: